true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 Would making the everyone in the world richer give us world peace?

 We are so focused on generating incomes and raising GDP.
-But even if it rains in gold today, can we expect people to be happy and satified with what they have or can we expect a war where people would fight and kill one another for it.
+But even if it rains in gold today, can we expect people to be happy and satisfied with what they have or can we expect a war where people would fight and kill one another for it.

 <!-- We believe in making the world better and more efficient through technology.
 But even if we all have the best and latest technology in our hands, would that give us world peace?
  -->
-We have poured billions of dollars into bettering our education system but does giving humans more power and skills without teaching them how to excerise that power lead us toward world peace?
-Or will we, once again, run in Theodore Roosevelt's truism whic he stated:
+We have poured billions of dollars into bettering our education system but does giving humans more power and skills without teaching them how to excecise that power lead us toward world peace?
+Or will we, once again, run in Theodore Roosevelt's truism which he stated:

 <blockquote>A man who has never gone to school may steal from a freight car; but if he has a university education, he may steal the whole railroad."</blockquote>